fereshtehmassoumi/Simple-KNN-/README.md

 Digit Classification using K Nearest Neighbors KNN This project is about a simple handwritten digit classification task using the Digits dataset from Scikit-Learn.

-- Load the Digits dataset
+- Load the Digits dataset (1797 sample picture 8*8) 64 feature =every pixle is a feature
-- Split data into training and testing sets
+- Split data into training and testing sets (75% train data , 25% test data)
 - Train a K-Nearest Neighbors (KNN) classifier
 - Evaluate classification accuracy
 -